cloudnativegeo/cloudnativegeo.org/content/join.md

-+++
+---
-title = "Join CNG"
+title: "Join CNG"
-+++
+---

 As an initiative of the nonprofit [Radiant Earth](https://radiant.earth), we are community-led and vendor neutral.
 Your membership allows us to create space for geospatial data practitioners from government agencies, academic institutions, international organizations, nonprofits, commercial enterprises, and startups around the world to collaborate and maximize the potential of geospatial data.

 ### Why Join?
-Joining CNG connects you to a supportive community of data practicioners, entitles you to discounts on events, and provides opportunities to work on the projects that are transforming the geospatial sector.
+Joining CNG connects you to a supportive community of data practicioners, grants access to our members-only Slack, gives you discounts on events, and provides opportunities to work on the projects that are transforming the geospatial sector.

 ### Membership Levels